 SEP to Coordinate with Termination of Medicaid Coverage

-This SEP would start when you receive notice that you’re losing Medicaid eligibility.
+This SEP would start when you notice that you’re losing Medicaid eligibility.
 The SEP would continue for 6 months after the termination of eligibility from Medicaid programs.
-There are many low-income beneficiaries that will benefit from this SEP.
+Many low-income beneficiaries will benefit from this SEP.

 SEP for Other Exceptional Conditions

-For this SEP to apply the beneficiary must be able to prove two conditions.
-First, an individual must show that reasons outside of their control caused them to miss an enrollment period.
+For this SEP to apply, the beneficiary must be able to prove two conditions.
+First, individuals must show that reasons outside of their control caused them to miss an enrollment period.
 Second, the condition must be considered exceptional.
 The time limit of this SEP would be on a case by cases basis.

 How long do new beneficiaries currently wait to gain Medicare coverage after enrolling?

 It depends on when they Enroll.
-If they enroll prior to the month of their 65th birthday it will start on the first of that month.
+If they enroll before the month of their 65th birthday, it will start on the first of that month.
 When you wait until after the birthday month, they will have to wait an additional month for coverage to begin.
 If they enroll the second or third month after, they will have a two-month wait before coverage begins.

 What are special enrollment periods?
 (SEPs)

-A special enrollment period is a one-time exception to allow you to enroll in Medicare outside of a normal enrollment period.
-Currently, there is only one SEP that occurs once you leave group or employer coverage.
+A Special Enrollment Period is a one-time exception to allow you to enroll in Medicare outside of a normal enrollment period.
+Currently, only one SEP occurs once you leave group or employer coverage.
 The new proposal would add five more.

 What is the Medicare lock-in period?